A Reunion Weekend with Kay Sheppard

 What is Food Addiction?

-Food addiction is characterized by obsession with food, obsession with weight and loss of control over the amount of food eaten.
+Food addiction is characterized by an obsession with food, obsession with weight, and loss of control over the amount of food eaten.
 It involves the compulsive pursuit of a mood change by engaging repeatedly in episodes of uncontrolled eating despite adverse consequences.
-The term food addiction implies there is a biogentic–physiological, biochemical–condition of the brain and body that creates craving for refined foods: carbohydrates, animal fats and salt.
+The term food addiction implies there is a biogenetic — physiological, biochemical — condition of the brain and body that creates a craving for refined foods: carbohydrates, animal fats, and salt.

 How do we achieve Abstinence from Addictive Triggers?

-Abstinence is achieved by the elimination of compulsive eating, volume eating, under eating, addictive eating, and all of the substances that will trigger an addictive response.
+Abstinence is achieved by the elimination of compulsive eating, volume eating, under eating, addictive eating, and ingestion of all substances that will trigger an addictive response.

-The Kay Sheppard’s Food Plan is a weight and measured plan which eliminates sugar, flour, wheat, highly refined carbohydrate foods, high fat foods, and personal trigger foods.
+Kay Sheppard’s Food Plan is a weighed and measured plan.
+It eliminates sugar, flour, wheat, highly refined carbohydrate foods, high-fat foods, and personal trigger foods as follows: